BernS97/Braincardio/README.md

 # BrainCard.

-[logo] "BrainCard Logo" //needs fix once merged to main.
+[logo] "BrainCardio Logo" //needs fix once merged to main.

 ## About.

-*BrainCard* is a lightweight, fast and gamified flashcard application to support and fortify learning.
+_BrainCardio_ is a lightweight, fast and gamified flashcard application to support and fortify learning.
 With this project, we, the makers of Braincard, attempt bring a mobile, cross-device and interactive platform to reality: fast, free of charge, no clutter.
 If you like, toggle on our gamified elements to fuel motivation, interact with you co-learners and get the most out of your learning with competitve elements.

 Happy learning.
-## How to get started.
-// more to come here.

 ## What tech we use.

-* persistence: :fire:Firebase
+- persistence: :fire:Firebase
-* framework: :eyes: vue.js
+- framework: :eyes: vue.js
-* UI elements: :bomb: ionic
+- UI elements: :bomb: ionic

+## Requirements

+- NodeJS == 14.0.0
+- Ionic == 7.0.2
+- Capacitor == 4.7.3
+- Vue == 3.2.47
+- Pinia == 2.0.34
+- Firebase = 9.19.1
+- Vuefire = 3.1.0
+- Npm == 8

+## Git flow

+We use the following branch naming convention:

+- features -> story/
+- bugfixes -> bugfix/

+## Start / Debug

+First we need install all dependencies with npm.
+In the root folder call:

+`npm install`

+### Start

+Now we can start the project with the following command:

+#### Web App

+`npx ionic serve`

+Afterwards your code will be availible on the following route:
+`localhost:9100`

+#### IOS App on Simulator

+`npx ionic cap run ios --target=TARGET_UUID  --livereload `

+### Debug project

+Use the source maps in the browser of your chosen, to debug the javascript code.

+## Build

+Use the following commands for building development:

+### Development

+`npx ionic build && npx cap copy`

+`npx cap sync --inline`

+`npx cap sync --inline`